trema-tech/moodle-theme_trema/README.md

   - Configurable footer background opacity and color.
 - Font and colors
   - Primary, secondary, navbar, body background, Log In button, drawer, and footer colors.
-  - Choose from 15 different fonts for the site, page titles, and headings.
+  - Choose from 15 different fonts for the site, banner titles, page titles, and headings.
   - Site text options for uppercase, lowercase, and capitalized.
   - Automatic font color selection.
 - General